cesaro/dpu/benchmarks/spin17/README.rst

 - astrometry.net
 - ogg123

-- ssbexp, ssb3 -> Marcelo
+- ssbexp, ssb3 -> turn into realistic programs, Marcelo

 Not used: